 15. Finish Up the Fire Pit and Start Enjoying

-Realise that this fire pit would inevitably become a focal point in your garden, so be careful when you pick the location for your large fire pit.
+Be aware that this fire pit would inevitably become a focal point in your garden, so be careful when you pick the location for your large fire pit.

 Move the fire pit away from this location if you already have an outside deck or dining area, and make your fire pit in a different place.
 Consider installing a route to link the two regions, using a hardscape material that separates the two spaces from a design perspective.
-Make sure there is a well-lit road between fire pit and patio.
+Make sure there is a well-lit road between the fire pit and patio.

 A fire pit’s diameter includes the area where the fire will be erected plus the walls’ width.
 Usually, a large fire pit measures at least 1.4m across and usually requires a little more to accommodate fireside seating.